hacktivist123/sheddy-xyz/content/posts/React-JS-The-First-Time.md

 date: '2020-03-17'
 template: 'post'
 draft: false
-slug: 'possible-ways-to-reduce-your-webpack-bundle-size'
+slug: 'react-js-the-first-time'
 category: 'React'
 tags:
   - 'Javascript'
   - 'REACT'
   - 'Web Development'

-description: "ReactJS is a JavaScript UI library that was built and is being maintained by Facebook.
-React gives JavaScript developers the ability to think logically and functionally about building user interfaces."
+description: 'ReactJS is a JavaScript UI library that was built and is being maintained by Facebook.
+React gives JavaScript developers the ability to think logically and functionally about building user interfaces.'
 ---

 ## Table of Contents